TNET-SNU/mmTLS/README.md

 cd chromium/src/out
 ```

-Then, run the mmTLS middlebox and the key-server on the middlebox machine (box1.kaist.ac.kr) in advance.
+Then, run the mmTLS middlebox and the key-server on the middlebox machine (box1.kaist.ac.kr).
 We provide a script that runs both automatically.

 ```Bash